 - Baby: some type of protein like beans or tofu, a few different veggies like tomatoes and cucumbers, and carb like whole grain bread in strips, rice, or sweet potato

 The mac and cheese recipe I use usually lasts us 3 to 5 lunches.

 Salads are loosely scheduled for the first week.

-*My go to salad and homemade jam recipes will be available in my soon to release ‘Vegan and Kid Friendly E-cookbook’!
+*My go to salad recipe is available in ‘Vegan and Kid Friendly E-cookbook’!

 Dinner is where I focus most of my meal planning efforts, as most people probably do.
 It’s the only meal that I know everyone will eat at the same time AND eat the same thing.